AbakirH/notebook/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* As a student/instructor, an user can sign in and log in to the app.
+- [x]As a student/instructor, an user can sign in and log in to the app.
+- [x] Student and Teachr see different Screens
+- [x] App knows if the user is logged in or out even if the app is closed.
-* As a student, the user can check the grades.
+-[ ]As a student, the user can check the grades.
-* As an instructor, the user can post the students' grade.
+-[ ]As an instructor, the user can post the students' grade.

 **Optional Nice-to-have Stories**